brioche-dev/brioche.dev/src/content/docs/docs/core-concepts/recipes.md

 `).withPermissions({ executable: true });
 ```

-## `File.unpack`
+## `File.unarchive`

-Unpack a (possibly compressed) directory archive, such as a `.tar.gz` file.
+Unarchive a (possibly compressed) archive of a directory, such as a `.tar.gz` file.

-Calling `.unpack()` is pretty limited.
-If you need more advanced unpacking options, consider using a process or Bash script to call a program such as `tar` instead.
+Calling `.unarchive()` is pretty limited.
+If you need more advanced unarchiving options, consider using a process or Bash script to call a program such as `tar` directly instead.

 ```ts
 std.download({